matthewfranglen/haskell-math-bot/README.md

 It uses the arbitrary precision `Integer` type for tracking this value, so the numbers it can calculate can get very large.

+It will exit immediately with an error if it cannot handle a statement.

 ### Layout

 Application code goes in `src` and the entry point is the `main` method of `src/Main.hs`.